cqi-stonesoup-test/infra-setup/README.md

-# infra-setup
+# Infra Setup

-for testing purpose only. can be deleted at any time
+Used for testing script that updates infra-deployments content and maintains a pull request for the changes until merge.